xytechsystems/documentation/docs/Auth Providers/OpenID Configuration User Guide.md

 ## Introduction
 This document explains the steps for setting up and configuring Xytech with an OpenID provider, specifically Microsoft Entra.
-The steps detailed in this document relating to Microsoft do not take into consideration you site's own IT policies and standards, but demonstrates the basic requirements needed by Xytech.
+The steps detailed in this document relating to Microsoft do not take into consideration your site's own IT policies and standards, but demonstrates the basic requirements needed by Xytech.
-This guide includes details for on-prem hosted instances.
+This guide includes the server-side settings for on-prem hosted instances.

 ## Microsoft Entra Admin setup
 https://entra.microsoft.com/
 ### Pre-requisite
 - OP User Groups exist that represent the different Xytech user roles. e.g. Scheduler, Operator, Media Manager etc...
 - OP Users are defined and assigned to their respective Xytech Group.

 OP = OpenID provider
 ### App Registration
+##### Redirect URI
-Information you need to know before creating an App Registration:
+For the App Registration, you will need to know your sites redirect URI.
-Whatever the URL you use for logging into Xytech with the endpoint of /openidlogin For example your Xytech login URL might look like: https://example.com/site/login The Xytech site redirect URI will be in the form: https://example.com/site/openidlogin
+The redirect URI is the URL you use for logging into Xytech with the endpoint of /openidlogin For example your Xytech login URL looks like: https://example.com/site/login The Xytech site redirect URI will be in the form: https://example.com/site/openidlogin

 By the end of the App Registration, you will have the following values needed for Xytech configuration: